lupyuen/lupyuen.github.io/src/openocd.md

 # What is JTAG?

-PineCone's __JTAG Port__ is a standard port for flashing and debugging firmware, available on most RISC-V microcontrollers (like SiFive FE310 and GigaDevice GD32 VF103).
+PineCone's __JTAG Port__ is a standard port for loading and debugging firmware, available on most RISC-V microcontrollers (like SiFive FE310 and GigaDevice GD32 VF103).

 JTAG uses these pins...